 Surface diamond drilling campaigns were initiated in 2010 and continue through 2013 with the purpose of expanding the known resource and confirming a further 1.5 kilometre extension of the Mineralized Quartz Vein structure along with further property exploration.

-The Comapny has successfully progressed through numerous Environmental Assessments for permitting relating to exploration programs that led up to the recently completed, five-year, regulatory process to secure operating permits.
+The Company has successfully progressed through numerous Environmental Assessments for permitting relating to exploration programs that led up to the recently completed, five-year, regulatory process to secure operating permits.
 As a result, the Company has an extensive environmental database that forms a sound environmental basis for the operation of the project.
-CZN holds permits for the exploration, development and operation of the Prairie Creek Mine.
+CZN holds permits for the exploration, development and operation of the Prairie Creek Mine, and the Company is presently engaged in Environmental Assessment for the all season road.
 For more detail on these applications please refer to our Permitting/ Permits section on this website.